sahat/DropboxChallenge/README.md

 gulp server
 ```

-**Note:** Starting a local web server is necessary in order to avoid security
+**Note:** Local web server is necessary in order to avoid security policy errors
-policy errors from *LinkedIn JavScript SDK*.
+with *LinkedIn JavScript SDK*.

 ## License